VisheshDixit22/BIOMETRIC-VOTING-MACHINE/README.md

-# BIOMETRIC VOTING System with Fingerprint Authentication
+# BIOMETRIC VOTING MACHINE with Fingerprint Authentication

-This project implements a BIOMETRIC VOTING system using fingerprint authentication.
+This project implements a BIOMETRIC VOTING MACHINE using fingerprint authentication.
 The system integrates with Firebase to manage voter data and voting results, utilizing an `Adafruit Fingerprint Sensor`, an `LCD Display`, and an `ESP8266 Module` for Wi-Fi connectivity.

 ## Features